NYSBC course: nextPYP practical (day 1)¶

 Set

-Particle radius (A)
+Particle radius (A)to 80Change

-from none to size-based using the dropdown menu
+Detection methodfrom none to size-based using the dropdown menu

 Click Save, Run, and Start Run for 3 blocks.
 Follow the status of the run in the Jobs panel